-Japanese Women to Know- Lady Saigo
+Japanese Women- Lady Saigo

 So I'll probably be blogging a lot about really cool historical Japanese women because while they're probably well known back in Japan, I doubt a lot of Westerns know about them.
 Japan seems to have a ton of really cool women so I decided I'll take the time to highlight some.

 I found out about Lady Saigo a couple months ago when doing research for my books, but I recently did more research on her and her granddaughter, Tokugawa Masako, for a project for a graphic design class.

 We had to create fake universities and institutes and I decided to base mine in Japan and South Korea.
 I named my university after Lady Saigo and my fashion institute off of Tokugawa Masako.
 It was a really fun project.
 I based my logos off of the Saigo and Tokugawa family crests and created fake scholarships based off of their interests.
 Anyways...

 At the end of sixteenth century Japan, a warlord by the name of Tokugawa Ieyasu (Ieyasu being his first name), was able to unite Japan and started a dynasty of shoguns (the military head of Imperial Japan).
 This era is known as the Edo or Tokugawa Period, lasting for over 200 years until the late 1800s when the old system of government was overthrown and the Meiji Restoration restored power to the Imperial Household.

 Like most strong men, there is always a strong woman to back them.
 And for Tokugawa Ieyasu, that woman was Lady Saigo.
 She was born Tozuka Masako but was also known by the nickname, Oai, meaning "love".